Jotisfag/alx-pre_course/README.md

-My git changed to readme
+My git changed to readme now
 up_to_date